BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/installation.md

 # Installation

-To make MATLAB and Simulink work with BeamNG.tech, you have to install and configure several software components first.
-This page describes the installation process in detail.
+To make MATLAB and Simulink work with BeamNG.tech, you have to install and configure several software components first:
+* MATLAB and optionally Simulink
+* Python
+* BeamNG.tech
+* *BeamNG.tech Support for MATLAB and Simulink* (this toolbox)

+The following sections describe the installation process in detail.
+Before continuing, check [Compatibility](compatibility.md) to make sure you install the correct versions.

 ## Install BeamNG.tech